 Slowly I have purified my life by eliminating everything that gets in the way of God.
 This is not to "be more righteous."
-It has been a natural consequence of wanting more of God and of wanting the lightness and joy that comes from having a clean soul.
+It is a natural consequence of wanting more of God and of wanting the lightness and joy of a clean soul.

 At this point my lifestyle truly is unusual.
 We don't watch TV, we avoid most of the news.
-We watch one carefully chosen movie a month as a family.
-I wear temple garments whenever I can (pretty much always).
 We don't eat junk food.
 We don't seek entertainment.
-We rarely recreate, unless it is a family game, hike, or playing together in the yard.
-We don't hang out with friends; we seek opportunities to lift and grow with them.
+We recreate when God prompts us to, perhaps a family game, hike, playing together in the yard, or once in awhile a carefully chosen movie.
+More often, God prompts us to serve someone or create something beneficial instead.
+We don't hang out with friends; we seek opportunities to lift and grow with them instead.
 We avoid busyness, and working out at the gym.
 We turned off phone notifications and we restrict phone usage.

 I don't recommend changing all that at once, and sometimes I'm truly astounded at how differently I live compared to my lifestyle ten years ago.
 But eliminating the bad things, and then even the good and better things, in exchange for the very best things has been fantastically rewarding.Return to the top